khaled-rahman/BatchTree/README.md

 # BatchTree
 BatchTree generates edge-crossing-free and label-overlapping-free layout of a tree.
-This is a supporting scalable implmentation for the paper [**Scalable Methods for Readable Tree Layouts**](https://tiga1231.github.io/zmlt/demo/doc/paper.pdf).
+This is a supporting scalable implementation for the paper [**Scalable Methods for Readable Tree Layouts**](https://tiga1231.github.io/zmlt/demo/doc/paper.pdf).

 ## System Requirements